ReadyResearchers-2023-24/SimonJonesArtifact/README.md

 # Research Artifact - Simon Jones

 This is work toward simulating the COEX Clover drone in ROS2.

+See [link to project proposal](https://simon-jones.netlify.app/comp/2023-10-06) for further details.

 ### Setup